 (ii) Copper operations in Tamil Nadu, India

 The Company appealed this before the NGT.
-NGT vide its order on 15 December 2018 has set aside the impugned orders and directed the TNPCB to pass fresh orders for renewal of consent and authorisation to handle hazardous substances, subject to appropriate conditions for protection of environment in accordance with law.
+NGT vide its order on 15 December 2018 had set aside the impugned orders and directed the TNPCB to pass fresh orders for renewal of consent and authorization to handle hazardous substances, subject to appropriate conditions for protection of environment in accordance with law.

 Though the Company has raised substantial grounds of challenge before the Supreme Court and considering the grounds raised and the fact that the NGT has ruled in favour of the Company, the Hon'ble Supreme Court, after hearing the Parties to the proceedings has dismissed the SLP filed by the Company vide judgment dated 29 February 2024.
-On 01 April 2024, the Company preferred a review petition before the Hon’ble Supreme Court
+The Company, on 01 April 2024, preferred a review petition before the Hon'ble Supreme Court.
+In the said review petition, the Company also moved an application for open Court hearing of the review petition.
+The review petition, along-with the application for listing the review petition in the open Court, was dismissed on 22 October 2024.
+The Company is currently evaluating legal remedies available with it including filing of curative petition before the Hon'ble Supreme Court.

 Expansion Project:

-The Company has approached Madras High Court by way of writ petition challenging the cancellation of lease deeds by SIPCOT pursuant to which an interim stay has been granted.
+The Company had approached Madras High Court by way of writ petition challenging the cancellation of lease deeds of land (Gross block: ' 31 Crore (Net block: ' Nil Crore)) by SIPCOT pursuant to which an interim stay had been granted.
 The Company has also appealed this action before the TNPCB Appellate Authority.
-The matter has been adjourned until the conclusion of the existing Plant review petition filed before the Supreme Court.
+The matter has been adjourned until the conclusion of the existing Plant review petition filed before the Hon'ble Supreme Court.

 As per the Company's assessment, it is in compliance with the applicable regulations.
-Considering prolonged time of plant closure and uncertainties around opening of plant due to rejection of SLP by Hon’ble Supreme Court, the Company has carried out an impairment assessment, on Tuticorin plant assets having carrying value of C 1,681 crore (including PPE, CWIP and inventory) using Depreciated Replacement Cost / Scrap Value method for PPE and CWIP, and Net recoverable method for inventory.
-Accordingly, impairment on assets of C 746 crore (including PPE of C 553 crore, CWIP of C 130 crore and loss on inventory of C 63 crore) has been recorded during the year ended 31 March 2024.
+Considering prolonged time of plant closure and uncertainties around opening of plant due to rejection of SLP by Hon'ble Supreme Court, the Company had carried out an impairment assessment on Tuticorin plant assets using Depreciated Replacement Cost / Scrap Value method for PPE and CWIP, and Net recoverable method for inventory.
+Accordingly, impairment on of ' 746 Crore (including PPE of ' 553 Crore, CWIP of ' 130 Crore and loss on inventory of ' 63 Crore) had been recorded during the earlier year ended 31 March 2024.
+Management has revisited the recoverable value of PPE, CWIP and inventory as at March 31,2026 and no further impairment was required to be recognized.
+The carrying value of Tuticorin plant assets amounts to ' 498 Crore of PPE, ' 116 Crore of CWIP and ' 128 Crore of Inventory as at 31 March 2026.

-Property, plant and equipment of C 432 crore (31 March 2023: C 1,033 crore) and inventories of C 217 crore (31 March 2023: C 269 crore), pertaining to existing and expansion plant, could not be physically verified, anytime during the year, as the access to the plant is presently restricted.
+Property, plant and equipment of ' 410 Crore (31 March 2025: ' 410 Crore) and inventories of ' 104 Crore (31 March 2025: ' 226 Crore), pertaining to existing and expansion plant, could not be physically verified, anytime during the year, as the access to the plant is presently restricted.
 However, any difference between book and physical quantities is unlikely to be material.

 (iii) Oil and Gas reserves